saksha914/2215001547/README.md

 The project is organized into two main folders:
 - `Backend`: Contains the Node.js/Express backend service
 - `frontend-next`: Contains the Next.js frontend application
-- `docs`: Contains documentation assets and screenshots
+- `Output Screenschot`: Contains screenshots of the output

 ## Prerequisites